Quantifying the stability of the anion ordering in SrVO$_2$H: Results and discussions

+By considering the two types of entropies here, we can conclude that the entropy effects can be regarded as a relatively small correction to the total energy in SrVO$_2$H, although this effect can be important when $\Delta$ is small, e.g., in the case of different transition metal species and/or at high temperatures.

-\section{Zero-point vibrational energy of hydrogen}
+\subsection{Zero-point vibrational energy of hydrogen}

-To check how the zero-point vibrational energy of hydrogens affects our conclusion, we performed phonon calculation for structures A and B because these two structures determine the value of $\Delta$ for Figs.~2(a) and Figs.~4(a)--(b) in the main text.
+It is often the case that a relatively large zero-point vibrational energy due to a light mass of hydrogen can affect the stability of the crystal structure including hydrogen.
+To check how the zero-point vibrational energy of hydrogens affects our conclusion, we performed phonon calculation for structures A and B because these two structures determine the value of $\Delta$ for Figs.~\ref{fig:2}(a) and Figs.~\ref{fig:4}(a)--(b), while the lowest-energy structure with $n_{trans}\neq 8$ is different from structure B in Fig.~\ref{fig:3}.
 For simplicity, we calculated the $\Gamma$-point phonon frequencies to give a rough estimate of the zero-point vibrational energy: $\sum_{i} \hbar \omega_i/2$, where $i$ and $\omega_i$ denote the index of the phonon mode at the $\Gamma$ point and its frequency, respectively.
 For this purpose, we employed the finite displacement method as implemented in the \textsc{Phonopy}~\cite{phonopy} software in combination with VASP.
-Other computational conditions are the same as those for the structural optimization presented in the previous section.
+Other computational conditions are the same as those for the structural optimization presented in Sec.~\ref{sec:comput_cond}.

-Figure~\ref{fig_sppl}(b) presents the calculated phonon frequencies at the $\Gamma$ point for structures A and B. While the phonon frequencies are similar as a whole between the two structures, we find that the eight highest frequencies exhibit a sizable change of around 20 meV.
+Figure~\ref{fig5} presents the calculated phonon frequencies at the $\Gamma$ point for structures A and B. While the phonon frequencies are similar as a whole between the two structures, we find that the eight highest frequencies exhibit a sizable change of around 20 meV.
 As a result, the zero-point vibrational energy, $\sum_{i} \hbar \omega_i/2$, for these eight phonon modes in structure B is smaller by 79.6 meV than that for structure A. Because these high-frequency phonon modes represent the hydrogen moving toward the V-H-V direction, such an increase of the phonon frequency should take place when the V-H-V length becomes shorter.
-Therefore, the energy stabilization by the shrinkage of the V-H-V length that can be captured by $n_{neighbor}$ as discussed in the main text, is partially canceled by the increase of the zero-point vibrational energy.
-However, the effect of the zero-point vibrational energy seems to be smaller than the energy profits discussed in the main text, hence does not affect our conclusion.
+Therefore, the energy stabilization by the shrinkage of the V-H-V length that can be captured by $n_{neighbor}$, is partially canceled by the increase of the zero-point vibrational energy.
+However, the effect of the zero-point vibrational energy seems to be smaller than the energy profits discussed so far, hence does not affect our conclusion.